UN'S MILLENNIUM DEVELOPMENT GOALS

 MEET THE SUSTAINABLE DEVELOPMENT GOALS

-Progress has been made across the board, from combatting poverty, to improving education and health, and reducing hunger, but there is a long way to go.
+From the Millennium Development Goals progress has been made across the board, from combatting poverty, to improving education and health, and reducing hunger, but there is still a long way to go.

 Shockingly, surveys found that in September 2015 only 4% of the UK public had heard of the MDGs.
 These international agreements have the potential to change the lives of millions of the world's poorest.
 It's important to know about them and the set of 17 goals that the UN will be focusing on for the next 15 years: the Sustainable Development Goals (SDGs).